jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 **Before We Dive In **(Refactoring) ** **Right now would be a good time to think about how we want to structure our node application going forward.
 We want to have the dispatcher, controller, model and view as separate objects.
 This makes sense because we want each object to be responsible for as little as possible.
 This will help to keep the system more decoupled.
 We need to extract functionality out of our dispatcher that actually belongs in a controller, and move any display logic into a view component.

 So, in essence we are creating our own Node.js MVC ([Model-View-Controller][5]) framework.
 I will be up front and admit that applying the MVC paradigm to node is somewhat difficult if you are used to working in something like CakePHP or Rails.
-It feels a bit like putting a square peg in a round hole and perhaps doesn&#8217;t quite leverage the true strengths of Node.
-I still think exploring this path will be a good step into learning about some of node&#8217;s differences with your typical web stack.
+It feels a bit like putting a square peg in a round hole and perhaps doesn't quite leverage the true strengths of Node.
+I still think exploring this path will be a good step into learning about some of node's differences with your typical web stack.

 **Where were at**